chotchki/feophant/README.md

 Need to get this restructure completed and stop letting the code base be broken.

+Almost done, added the ability to efficiently calculate on disk size WITHOUT serializing.
+Removed multiple clones and serializations.

 **Path to 0.8**

 Add support for defining a primary key on a table.
 This implies the following functionality: